CBS-HPC/.github/profile/UCloud.md

 The easiest-to-use HCP service is DeiC Interactive HPC (Type 1) also known as [UCloud](https://cloud.sdu.dk/).
 This service is provided by the Danish universities [SDU]() and [AAU]().

-The Following guide provides and introduction to the following:
+The following guide covers the follow:

 [Facility Overview]() &nbsp;&nbsp;| &nbsp;&nbsp;
 [Login onto UCloud]() &nbsp;&nbsp;| &nbsp;&nbsp;